Crocs, Flip Flops and Jeans, Oh My!

 -Just because it’s the desert does not mean it is hot.
 The Narrows have 1000’ high walls that see very little direct sunlight and the Virgin River is no hot spring by any stretch.
 At minimum, thick neoprene socks will help keep your feet warm and with feeling to help navigate the tricky terrain.
 At most, a full wet or dry suit or even waders can help keep you warm.
 Several outfitters in Springdale have wet/dry suits for rent, along with sturdy boots and a hiking stick.
 If forgoing the wet/dry suit route, be sure to wear quick-dry hiking pants or shorts.
 Jeans can make for a miserable experience.
 Bring a light windbreaker or jacket as well.

--There are no Starbucks or McDonalds in the Park, much less The Narrows.
+-There are no Starbucks or McDonald's in Zion, much less The Narrows.
 If hiking to Big Spring (the turn-around point for day-hikers) you should plan on at least five hours and a 10-mile round trip hike.
-Be sure to pack plenty of water and salty snacks to keep your energy up as well as your spirits.
-And of course, pack out what you pack in!
+Be sure to pack plenty of water and salty snacks to keep your energy up and a lunch.
+Of course, pack out what you pack in!

 -The Narrows are a slot canyon.
 Spring runoff, especially after a wet winter can produce very high, very dangerous flows which could cause closures or restrictions.
 Always check conditions on the NPS site or with the visitor center.
 Summer time is nice, but also poses a higher danger of storms and flash-floods.
 If there is a storm in the forecast in the area, do not risk it.